ludwigw/IT8951-ePaper/PLAN.md

 ## 3. Build System
 - [x] Simplify the Makefile; provide clear targets for building library, examples, and cleaning
   - **Portability Tip:** Structure the build system so platform selection is easy (e.g., `make PLATFORM=ESP32`).
 Avoid hardcoding platform macros.
-- [ ] Add dependency checks and helpful error messages
+- [x] Add dependency checks and helpful error messages
 - [ ] Consider providing a CMake configuration for cross-platform builds
   - **Portability Tip:** CMake makes it easier to support multiple platforms and toolchains.

 ## 4. API Simplification
-- [ ] Abstract away low-level details for common use cases (e.g., `display_image(path, vcom, mode)`)
+- [x] Abstract away low-level details for common use cases (e.g., `display_image(path, vcom, mode)`)
   - **Portability Tip:** Keep the public API platform-agnostic; all platform-specific details should be hidden in the hardware abstraction layer.
-- [ ] Provide a simple, high-level API for image display
+- [x] Provide a simple, high-level API for image display
 - [x] Document all public functions with clear usage and parameter descriptions

 ## 5. User Experience Improvements
-- [ ] Add command-line help and argument validation to example programs
+- [x] Add command-line help and argument validation to example programs
 - [ ] Provide pre-built binaries for common platforms (optional)
   - **Portability Tip:** For MCUs, provide example firmware projects instead of binaries.
 - [x] Add scripts/utilities for image conversion and testing
-- [ ] Add error handling and user-friendly messages throughout
+- [x] Add error handling and user-friendly messages throughout

 ## 6. Testing & CI
 - [x] Add basic unit tests for core logic (where possible)
   - **Fonts module and text rendering are now fully covered by automated tests.**
   - **Platform abstraction, buffer logic, and e-Paper driver are tested.**
   - **Portability Tip:** Structure tests so platform-agnostic logic can be tested on any platform; hardware-specific tests should be isolated.
-- [ ] Set up continuous integration (CI) for build/test on supported platforms
+- [x] Set up continuous integration (CI) for build/test on supported platforms
   - **Portability Tip:** Consider using GitHub Actions or similar to test builds for all platforms.

 ## 7. Community & Contribution
 - [x] Add a `CONTRIBUTING.md` guide
-  - **Portability Tip:** Include a section: “How to add support for a new platform (e.g., ESP32)” with a checklist and pointers to the abstraction layer.
+  - **Portability Tip:** Include a section: "How to add support for a new platform (e.g., ESP32)" with a checklist and pointers to the abstraction layer.
 - [ ] Add issue templates and PR guidelines

 ---

-## Priorities
+## Remaining Priorities
-1. Code organization and documentation
+1. **Add more usage examples** - Drawing primitives, partial updates, text rendering
-2. API simplification and user experience
+2. **Consider CMake configuration** - For cross-platform builds
-3. Build system improvements
+3. **Add issue templates and PR guidelines** - For community contributions
-4. Testing and community support
+4. **Pre-built binaries** - For common platforms (optional)

 **Testing coverage and API documentation for all major modules (including Fonts) is complete.
 The codebase is now fully documented, tested, and ready for further development or release.
 This is a good milestone for a commit.**